SnowFrisk/SnowFrisk/README.md

 Dear Mr. / Ms. spectator,

-  I am Tianran Li, an actor of this worldly stage - Github, and I appreciate the opportunity to perform here.
+  I am Congming Feng, an actor of this worldly stage - Github, and I appreciate the opportunity to perform here.

   I write code to design my movements on the stage.
 Unfortunately, actor is only my part-time job, I have to spend the majority of my time on the full-time job - a student in high school.